iamraajkanchan/BasicComposeApplication_Android/app/src/main/java/com/chinky/family/QuestionsAndAnswersRough.md

      - Better support for different screen sizes and orientations.
      - Integration with Android Studio’s Layout Editor for visual editing.
 5. Explain the concept of MVVM architecture.
 How would you implement the MVVM design pattern in Android Studio project?
-   - MVVM (Model-View-ViewModel) architecture is a design pattern that separates an application’s data, user interface, and logic into three interconnected components.
+   - MVVM (Model-View-ViewModel) architecture is a design pattern that separates an application’s data (saved in model), user interface (view), and logic into three interconnected components (ViewModel).
 This promotes maintainability, testability, and scalability.
      - Model: Represents data and business logic.
 It communicates with databases or APIs to fetch/store data.
      - View: Displays the data from ViewModel.
 It observes changes in ViewModel and updates UI accordingly.
      - ViewModel: Acts as a bridge between Model and View.
 It exposes data for View and handles user interactions.